 More specifically, what are the signs of disorganized attachment disorder in adults?
 What are the signs of attachment disorder in children?
 We’ll explore these differences in more detail below.

-There are four key signs of disorganized attachment.
+There are four key signs of disorganized attachment in adults.
 These include:

 These signs and symptoms can significantly impact your life.
-It can interfere with your ability to keep a job or your ability to develop long-term relationships.
+It can interfere with your ability to develop long-term relationships.
 It may leave you feeling alone and isolated.
 This may result from others misunderstanding your erratic behavior, as well as your own inability to understand events that previously transpired.

 As a child, you depend on your parent or caregiver.
 Yet, when disorganized attachment is present, a child may react differently, especially when compared to a securely attached child.